andypfau/sparameterviewer/README.md

 ### Known Issues

-- Under Fedora Linux, Gnome freezes when you open a non-Touchstone file, then open the same file again with a proper viewer reason unknown
+- Under Fedora Linux, Gnome freezes when you open a non-Touchstone file, then open the same file again with a proper viewer; reason unknown.